moodle-an-hochschulen/moodle-theme_boost_union_snippets/README.md

 - `global`: These snippets affect the entire site
 - `course`: These snippets affect only the course context
 - `dashboard`: These snippets affect only the dashboard of a user
+- `sitehome`: These snippets affect only the site home page of site

 The list of scopes is not necessarily limited to these existing scopes, additional scopes can be added in the future.